trivalchang/imgAnnotation/README.md

 ## The next step
 After some investigation, I can't find a good way to have a high accuracy to do computer auto test.
 So I will try to include tensorflow.
 I will develop imgCrop to do annotation for tensorflow object detection.

+## Also
+[Here](https://youtu.be/Yi2agS3QLzk) is what is done. the most difficult part is to recognize the sub item of the menu.
+All sub items are so similar...